-If you or your spouse are age 65 or over and received no social security, SSI, or railroad retirement benefits in 2018, attach a note stating that you did not receive income from any of these sources.
+If you or your spouse are age 65 or over and received no social security, SSI, or railroad retirement benefits in 2021, attach a note stating that you did not receive income from any of these sources.

-Line 9c (6c of Schedule H-EZ) Railroad retirement Fill in the total amount of railroad retirement benefits received in 2018.
-Include the premium amounts deducted for Medicare Parts A through D (generally, \$1,560 per person for Medicare Part B, unless the Railroad Retirement Board advises of a different amount, or \$134 per month, per person, if you enrolled in Part B for the first time in 2018).
+Line 9c (6c of Schedule H-EZ) Railroad retirement Fill in the total amount of railroad retirement benefits received in 2021.
+Include the premium amounts deducted for Medicare Parts A through D (generally, \$148.50 per month, per person for Medicare Part B, unless the Railroad Retirement Board advises of a different amount.)

-If you or your spouse are age 65 or over and received no social security, SSI, or railroad retirement benefits in 2018, attach a note stating that you did not receive income from any of these sources.
+If you or your spouse are age 65 or over and received no social security, SSI, or railroad retirement benefits in 2021, attach a note stating that you did not receive income from any of these sources.

-Line 9d (6d of Schedule H-EZ) Pensions and annuities, including IRA, SEP, SIMPLE, and qualified plan distributions Fill in the GROSS amount of ALL pensions and annuities received in 2018 and not included elsewhere.
+Line 9d (6d of Schedule H-EZ) Pensions and annuities, including IRA, SEP, SIMPLE, and qualified plan distributions.
+Fill in the GROSS amount of ALL pensions and annuities received in 2021 and not included elsewhere.
 Include veterans' pensions, disability payments, any amounts you contributed to a pension fund, and nontaxable IRA, SEP, SIMPLE, and qualified plan distributions.
 Both taxable and nontaxable amounts must be included in household income.

 Exceptions: Do not include nontaxable rollovers (amounts transferred from one retirement plan to another) or tax-free Section 1035 insurance contract exchanges.
-If all or a part of a pension or annuity distribution in 2018 includes a rollover amount or a tax-free exchange, write "Rollover" or "Tax-Free Exchange" near line 9d (line 6d of Schedule H-EZ).
+If all or a part of a pension or annuity distribution in 2021 includes a rollover amount or a tax-free exchange, write "Rollover" or "Tax-Free Exchange" near line 9d (line 6d of Schedule H-EZ).
 Attach a copy of federal Form 1099-R.

-Example: In 2018, you received pension income of \$3,500, \$2,700 of which is taxable income and is included on line 7 (line 4 of Schedule H-EZ).
+Example: In 2021, you received pension income of \$3,500, \$2,700 of which is taxable income and is included on line 7 (line 4 of Schedule H-EZ).
 No portion of the \$3,500 was a rollover.
 Enter "800" (\$3,500 - \$2,700) on line 9d (line 6d of Schedule H-EZ).